 I, like a lot of the diaspora, dream of it after a long time of eating European food, and when I go home to visit my folks, there is always a big pot of these green leaves bubbling away with delicious red palm oil, just waiting to be spooned onto a bowl of rice.

-This is heaven for me, sitting on the veranda in the warmth, with my family, eating Cassava Leaves.
+This is heaven for me, sitting on the veranda in the warmth, with my family, eating Cassava Leaf Stew.
 So, back here it the UK, I always try and recapture these flavours, and cook up great vats of it whenever any other Sierra Leonean comes to visit.
 Then we sit down and talk about home.
 Oh, the absolutely gorgeous smell of the perfectly cooked Cassava Leaf stew is beyond compare.

-One of the main things about making Cassava Leaf in the UK, that I found, is that a blender makes all the difference.
+One of the main things about making Cassava Leaf Soup in the UK, that I found, is that a blender makes all the difference.
 Back home, the onions, chilli, the aubergines are all pounded together in a big pestle and mortar (mata wodo as we call it).
 Here you can just chuck it in the blender and a few minutes later you get the lovely thick puree.
 Golly that really makes everything easier.